 10. CONTINUANCES IN CRIMINAL CASES Criminal Counsel and the Prosecuting Attorney are urged to work in concert to continue all pre-trial criminal matters to a defined future date without requiring the defendants’ appearance in court.
 While the Court has great confidence in the abilities of said attorneys, should this voluntary measure prove inadequate, the Court reserves the right to cancel all pretrial hearings that do not meet the criteria of paragraphs six and seven hereinabove.

-14. CIVIL HEARINGS No hearings on name change requests will be heard unless the court finds, after written request by the party seeking a name change, that the name change is sought for emergency reasons.
+11. CIVIL HEARINGS No hearings on name change requests will be heard unless the court finds, after written request by the party seeking a name change, that the name change is sought for emergency reasons.
 Other civil motions may be heard telephonically.
 No in -person civil motions shall be heard as of March 18, 2020.
 The Court will continue to review ex parte civil motions for default and motions related to garnishments, provided, however, these motions must henceforth be filed electronically.

-15. TRAFFIC INFRACTIONS Individuals who are schedule for traffic infraction hearings will receive a new date for their hearing by mail.
+12. TRAFFIC INFRACTIONS Individuals who are scheduled for traffic infraction hearings will receive a new date for their hearing by mail.
 Traffic infraction hearings, both contested and requesting mitigation, may be submitted to the judges for a decision through the trial by mail system.
 Trial by mail forms are available on the appropriate court web sites.
 Persons who do not agree to the terms of a trial by mail and prefer to have a hearing in person may request a hearing to be scheduled when court resumes a regular schedule.
 Traffic infraction matters set over pursuant to this request require waiver of the 120 time limit for scheduling such hearings.

-16. RESERVATION The Court reserves the right to modify or cancel any Court calendar upon short notice to accommodate any concerns regarding courtroom crowding and to facilitate reduction in courtroom population.
+13. RESERVATION The Court reserves the right to modify or cancel any court calendar upon short notice to accommodate any concerns regarding courtroom crowding and to facilitate reduction in courtroom population.

 Dianne Edmonds Goddard,